ieeeupsb/workshop-linux/slides/03_filesystem.md

 # Linux filesystem

-**Windows assigns a letter to a each physical disk drive**, e.g. `C:\`.
+**Windows assigns a letter to each physical disk drive**, e.g. `C:\`.
 Each drive contains its own directory structure for accessing files stored on it.

 **Linux does not use driver letters** in pathnames.